svajpayee15/Contracks/README.md

 > **"Privacy where it matters, Transparency where it counts."**
 >
-> Contracks is the world's first **Confidential CLM** built on Ethereum using Zama's fhEVM.
-It allows enterprises to draft, sign, and **automatically execute** legal agreements (Salaries, Board Votes, Vesting) on-chain without ever revealing the sensitive data (amounts, votes, targets) to the public validators.
+> Contracks is the world's first **Confidential CLM** built on Ethereum using Zama's FHEVM.
+It allows enterprises to draft, sign, and **automatically execute** legal agreements on-chain without ever revealing the sensitive data (amounts, votes, targets) to the public validators.
+And also lets them compute on their data without ever revealing it, levaraging Zama's true utility.

+> Contracts is not only about encrypting and storing data, its about performing logic/math on it.

 ---